 Fast learning, rapid rewards

-If you're looking for a new off-duty challenge, shotgun sports are worth a try.
+If you're looking for a new off-duty adventure or challenge, shotgun sports are worth a try.

-They're fun, exciting and relatively inexpensive better still, your local morale, welfare and recreation team may have a range on base (or post).
+They're fun, exciting and relatively inexpensive — better still, many military installations have morale, welfare and recreation shooting ranges right on post/base/station.

 Don't expect a familiar distance-range-type experience.
 Forget the running and gunning, too.

-Whether it's skeet, trap, sporting clays or another of the many games and yes, they are each unique shotgunning is not precision marksmanship, nor is it a combat course.
+Whether it's skeet, trap, sporting clays or another of the many games — and yes, they are unique experiences — shotgunning is not precision marksmanship, nor is it a combat course.

 "It's a dynamic, reactive sport," Leighton said.
 "It's like a lot of ball sports.
 It's as much mental as it is physical."

 It's also a sport in which nearly anyone — even those with physical handicaps — can quickly gain some level of competence.
 Others will rapidly excel.
 Rare is the shooter who follows instruction and shoots Maggie's drawers on this range.

 The hurdle any novice must quickly get over is the fear of the unknown.
 The roar of a 12-gauge can have that effect on you.